 On the north slope of Rattlesnake Mountain, erratics and erratic clusters have been discovered up to an elevation of almost 1200 feet.
 The cache lies within a cluster of erratic boulders (below) composed of one rock type called argillite.
 The home for this rock is hundreds of miles away in northern Idaho or Montana.
 The largest of the erratics in this cluster is an impressive 12 ft long.
 Nearby are also a number of low mounds covered with erratic debris; these are bergmounds.

 The rocks in this cluster have an especially long and complex history.
 They were originally laid down in an ancient seabed more than a BILLION years ago!
-After being buried under thousands of feet of younger sediment they hardened into rock and were rafted along on a slow-moving tectonic plate before being plastered up against the ancient continental margin of North America.
+After being buried under thousands of feet of younger sediment they hardened into an especially strong metamorphic, rock composed of silica, called "argillite".
 Later, the rocks were exhumed during uplift and erosion of the Rocky Mountains.
 Very recently (in geologic time) the ice-age glacier that blocked Glacial Lake Missoula picked up and transported these boulders southward at glacial speed.
 These rocks were rafted one more time, very suddenly to this spot, in a floating iceberg, after the failure of the ice dam that held back Lake Missoula.
 Here the erratics have rested, undisturbed, for at least the last 13,000 years, the age of the last Ice-Age flood.